What is environmental DNA ?

 Aim

-investigate the genetic diversity and the relationship between the populations of hawksbill turtles (Eretmochelys imbricata) of the Colombian Caribbean with the populations of other places in the world.
+investigate the genetic diversity and the relationship between the populations of hawksbill turtles of the Colombian Caribbean with the populations of other places in the world.

-Contribute to the knowledge of these species and generate data that support their conservation programs.
+We work to contribute to the knowledge of this species by generating data that promotes its conservation programs.

 In search of the Totas fat catfish: